vansjyo/Network_Optimization/README.md

 # Networks
-Some codes for problems in analysis of networks
+Some codes for problems in analysis of networks.

 Instructor: Prof Chrysafis Vogiatzis, UIUC

 Course: IE532 (Analysis of Network Data)

 ### Requirments: